 Low Orbit Railgun Assembly

-- Sometimes they'll squat on search results for "<company name> customer service phone number", and have the number to a scam call-center in the results tag-line, or pay to be put above the organic results.
+- Sometimes they'll squat on search results for "<company name> customer service phone number", and have the number to a scam call-center in the results tag-line, or use black-hat SEO tactics to be placed above the legitimate organic results.

 - Sometimes they'll just pop up an ad on another, otherwise legitimate site.